-This growth was driven by the growing popularity of tattoos.
-As stigma over tattoos has been reduced, demand for them has increased, with nearly 30% of the population having tattoos today.
+This growth was driven by the growing popularity of body art.
+As stigma over tattoos has been reduced, demand for them has increased, with nearly 30% of the population having tattoos.
 Tattoos are highly popular among millennials, with nearly 50% of millennials having tattoos.
-This has resulted not only in increased business for tattoo studios, but a wider customer base, as well.
+This has resulted not only in increased business for tattoo studios but a wider customer base, as well.

-The tattoo industry is constantly evolving, and tattoo studios need to be able to keep up with changing demands to appeal to customers.
+The tattoo industry is constantly evolving, and tattoo studios need to keep up with changing demands to appeal to customers.
 Stylecaster notes that some of the tattoo trends of 2019 will remain popular, like minimalist black ink and grunge tattoos.
 Watercolor tattoos will go out of style, but they’ll be replaced by tattoos that make bold use of color.
 This trend of big, bold color is also likely to merge with traditional tattoo styles, essentially reinventing traditional tattoos.

 Korean tattoos are another trend to watch.
 Many of these tattoos are small and refined, but that style is also likely to merge with other tattoo styles for new and exciting techniques.

 Careful planning is also becoming more popular.
 People are making the decision to go big with their tattoos, rather than getting many small pieces, and they’re planning out the work in great detail.
 Some customers are having large projects completed with one tattoo artist, while others take the route of having multiple smaller projects completed by artists with complementary styles.
 There’s more thought going into the art and effect of tattoos today.

 Tattoo studios market to adult audiences who enjoy tattoos (and sometimes body piercings).
 An ideal target market has the disposable income to invest in tattoos, and tattoo enthusiasts who could become repeat customers are particularly valuable for tattoo studios.
-Price is often not a factor, however the shop’s reputation for quality work is.
-Because millennials in particular are so enthusiastic about tattoos, they make up a large portion of a studio’s target market.
+Price is often not a factor; however, the shop’s reputation for quality work is.
+Because millennials are so enthusiastic about tattoos, they make up a large portion of a studio’s target market.

 Skills, experience, and education useful in running a tattoo studio